 Most dogs will never bite anyone.
 However, any dog may bite if it feels threatened.
 Children are the most common victims of dog bites.
 Infants and young children should never be left alone with a dog.
-This handout tells you how to teach your children to avoid getting bitten.
+It’s important to teach your children how to avoid being bitten.

 Consider taking your new dog to obedience school.
 Keep your dog’s immunizations up to date.
 Have your dog checked regularly by a veterinarian.